 Signs and evidence of dementia may influence if a specialist recommends you for DBS.

 The best way to control any disease progression is to be proactive and start talking to your care team now.
-A DBS specialist could help you.
+A DBS specialist can help you find the treatment option that will work best for you.

 Log on to learning

 Find webinars hosted by specialists in PD and DBS.

 Results from different clinical investigations are not directly comparable.
 Information provided for educational purposes only.